Armed Forces of Haiti: Modernization

-On November 8, 7 Roshel Senator RAM MRAPs were handed over to the Haitian armed forces by the Haitian government.
-This was the first time since its remobilization in 2017 that it was able to acquire military vehicles for itself, by itself indicates PM Fils-Aimé and Defense minister Moïse.“The Haitian Armed Forces have spent years without any of our international partners agreeing to allow the FAd'H to use these types of equipment.
-We made a tremendous effort to ensure that, on the eve of November 18th, the date of the Battle of Vertières, this equipment would be handed over to the army.” the Prime Minister declared during the handover ceremony.
-These APCs are part of an initial order of 17 armored vehicles that will reinforce the FAd'H, which will also include Infantry fighting vehicles said minister Moïse.
-President-Counsellor Voltaire promised that negotiations were on the way to acquire aerial and maritime vehicles.
+Seven Roshel Senator RAM MRAPs were delivered to the AFH in November 2025.
+These were the first part of an order of 17 armored vehicles that will also include fighting vehicles.
+The Senator MRAP is manufactured by Roshel, a Canadian defense manufacturer.
+This purchase was a major step for the Haitian military, marking its first major military equipment acquisition since remobilization in 2017.
+Prime Minister Alix Didier Fils-Aimé noted that the country's military had "spent years without any of our international partners agreeing to allow the FAd'H to use these types of equipment.
+We made a tremendous effort to ensure that, on the eve of November 18th, the date of the Battle of Vertières, this equipment would be handed over to the army."
+President-Counsellor Leslie Voltaire also promised that negotiations were on the way to acquire aerial and maritime vehicles.